 The case for telling your coworkers or employees to get well soon

-As you can imagine, there are plenty of benefits to maintaining a cordial relationship with your colleagues.
-For one, showing a modicum of emotional intelligence at work has been shown to:
+As you can imagine, staying on good terms with your colleagues has many benefits.
+For one, practicing emotional intelligence at work has been shown to:

-So in effect, extending get well wishes to the people you work with should demonstrate your capacity for empathy.
+Extending “get well soon” wishes to the people you work with is a great way to demonstrate your capacity for empathy.

-On top of that, a sincere message would go a long way to strengthen your relationship with the sick or injured coworker.
-And naturally, it would have the same effect if you’re sending the get well soon message to an employee or a client.
+On top of that, a sincere message would go a long way to strengthen your relationship with the sick or injured coworker, employee, or client in question.

-Of course, outside of the effect your well-wishing might have on your personal — or, rather, professional — relationship with the recipient, there’s also the greater impact it would have on the company culture.
+Outside of the effect your well-wishing might have on your personal — or, rather, professional — relationship with the recipient, it can also have a greater impact on the company culture.

 Corporate talk has a (somewhat deserved) bad reputation.
 That much is clear.
 All those annoying buzzwords and impersonal business speak have a way of making people long for their next vacation.